Early and Modern Commemoratives

 19338641

-Gem $245 New April 22!
-Cleveland Centennial, Brilliant Frosted Lsuter, Gem Original, Pikes Peak Collection.
+Gem $245 Cleveland Centennial, Brilliant Frosted Lsuter, Gem Original, Pikes Peak Collection.
 A special commemorative issue that marked the centennial celebration of Cleveland, Ohio which took place at the Great Lakes Exposition held during 1936.
 This issue is often seen with superior surfaces and thick brilliant frosted luster as is the case with this Pikes Peak Collection release.
 A superb gem is every regards.
 Housed in PCGS Gen 4.4 (2005-2011) holder with CAC approval.

 Early Commems 50C 1936 1936